 26 May 2008

-NZ Lotteries launches an online sales channel, ‘MyLotto’, that enables lottery players to purchase lottery tickets through the Internet.
+Lotto New Zealand launches its online sales channel, ‘MyLotto’, that enables lottery players to purchase lottery tickets through the internet.

 18 October 2008